lgrz/pairwise-ttest/README.md

 ```

 The `pairwise-eval.sh` script can compute ERR, NDCG and MAP. `gdeval.pl` is
-used for ERR and NDCG, while `trec_eval` is used MAP.
+used for ERR and NDCG, while `trec_eval` is used for MAP.